How To Get a £1 Million Mortgage

 FAQs

-Yes, this is potentially possible and deals of this side are not uncommon in the commercial sector.
+Yes, this is potentially possible, and deals on this side are not uncommon in the commercial sector.

 There are no hard rules on maximum borrowing on commercial properties and lenders will deal with each application on an individual basis.
 The outcome will be determined by an assessment of either yourself or your business.